Archery deer management hunt at the Arboretum

 In order to spread out the hunter pressure, and allow more hunters the opportunity to participate, three types of permits are issued:

-- Every day during the hunt period (November 26-December 31)
+- Every day during the hunt period (Thanksgiving Day-December 31)

-- Every day starting Monday, November 30 (includes weekends after the Thanksgiving holiday)
+- Every day starting the Monday after Thanksgiving (includes weekends after the Thanksgiving holiday)

-Information regarding the 2015 hunt, including the application form, will be posted on October 1, 2015.
+The application for the archery hunt is made available on October 1 of each year.
 Applications are generally only taken for a two week period before all permits are filled, so we encourage you to apply as soon as possible after the applications are available.
-All hunters accepted to the archery hunt will be expected to attend a pre-season meeting on Saturday, October 24, at 9:00 a.m.
+All hunters accepted to the archery hunt will be expected to attend a pre-season meeting, generally held the last Saturday of October.

 Information on past hunts: